Boeing Logo

 • Bombers: The company has a long history of producing heavy bombers.
 The B-52 Stratofortress, in service since the 1950s, is a long-range subsonic bomber.
 It also developed the B-1 Lancer and the stealthy B-2 Spirit, demonstrating its ability to build sophisticated strategic aircraft.

-• Attack Aircraft: It produces the AH-64 Apache attack helicopter, known for its heavy weapons and ability to adapt to the battlefield.
+• Attack Aircraft: It produces the AH-64 Apache attack helicopter, known for its heavy firepower and adaptability on the battlefield.

 • Transport Aircraft: The C-17 Globemaster III is the company’s key aircraft for quickly transporting troops and cargo to major bases or directly into combat zones.